 Fiscal Year - Funding year that includes July 1 through June 30.
 For example: FY 2013 refers to the fiscal year from July 1, 2012 through June 30, 2013.

-FTE Instructed Students (FTEIS) - Credits are divided by a full-time load to calculate full-time equivalency.
+FTE Instructed Students (FTEIS) - A measure of instruction offered and consumerd, regardless of the majors of the students taught.
+Credits are divided by a full-time load to calculate full-time equivalency for courses taught in each discipline.
 For undergraduate courses, 1 FTE = 15 credit hours and for graduate courses, 1 FTE = 9 credit hours.
-For courses numbered 500-599, FTE depends on the level of the student: if undergraduate student, divide by 15; if graduate student, divide by 9.
+For courses numbered 500-599, FTE depends on the level of the student.
 If multiple instructors are assigned to a course section, FTEIS are distributed proportionately to the instructors of record.

-Full-Time Equivalent Faculty - Each full-time faculty member is counted as one FTE; however, adjustments are made for alternative responsibilities.
-For part-time faculty, FTE faculty = (total credit hours)/15.
+Full-Time Equivalent (FTE) Faculty - Each full-time faculty member is counted as one FTE.
+For part-time faculty, FTE is generally based on their HR appointment.

-Full-Time Faculty/Staff - Faculty/staff employed 100% time; faculty on annual sabbatical leave not included.
+Full-Time Faculty/Staff - Faculty/staff employed 100% time; those on unpaid leave are excluded.

 Full-Time Student - Undergraduates: Students registered for 12 or more credit hours at the census date; Graduate Students: Students registered for 9 or more credit hours at the census date.Top

-General education courses - Courses designed to introduce students to the fundamental knowledge, skills and values essential to the study of academic disciplines; in some instances any prerequisite or supporting course requirements for the major can be taken and counted as general education requirements.
+General education courses - Courses designed to introduce students to the fundamental knowledge, skills and values essential to the study of academic disciplines.
+See the Gen Ed website for more information.

-Headcount Student Majors -The actual count of individual students who have selected a given major or pre-major.
-Every student is assigned a “major”, even though it may be only an administrative classification (e.g., “non-degree” or “undeclared”).
+Headcount Student Majors -The actual count of individual students.
+Every student is assigned a major.

 High school rank - The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unweighted.
 A percentile scale with zero representing the top of a class and 99 the bottom.